lussierc/StockStoryScraper/README.md

 ## Tool Overview

 - Scrapes articles from highly rated stock news websites specified by the user.
-The user also enters their chosen stocks, their ticker symbols, date range for scraping, and an export file (CSV) that can be read back into the tool.
+The user also enters their chosen stocks, corresponding ticker symbols, date range for scraping, and an export file (`.csv`) that can be read back into the tool.
   - With this, users can read back in their previously exported CSVs of article information to view their results again.
+    - Code to compare results from different runs will be added in future updates.
 - Uses vaderSentiment to perform textual sentiment analysis.
 - Scores the articles, gathers their price information, and generates results pertaining to the stocks overall sentiment feelings and well being.
 - Tool is used via a User Interface (web application) using Streamlit or a Command Line Interface.